Domestic partnership in Washington (state): Expansion

 Similar to California's incremental approach with its domestic partnership laws, the Washington Legislature has expanded the scope of partnerships.
 On March 4, 2008, lawmakers approved adding over 170 rights and responsibilities to domestic partnerships.
 The bill was signed by Governor Gregoire on March 12, 2008.
 Washington domestic partners do not need to re-register to take advantage of the new benefits.
 Because of the significant changes in 2008, the Secretary of State's office mailed a letter to the last known address of each SRDP informing them of the changes.
 The new law became effective on June 12, 2008.

 Lawmakers backing the domestic partnership legislation have been open in stating that their ultimate intent is to expand marriage laws to include same-sex couples and that they see the creation and expansion of domestic partnerships as steps toward that goal.
 To that end, civil marriage equality bills have been introduced to encourage discussion.

 2009

 "Everything but marriage"

-Again like California, lawmakers continued to extend the rights and responsibilities of domestic partners.
+Like California, lawmakers continued to extend the rights and responsibilities of domestic partners.
 Legislation introduced on January 28, 2009 intended to provide "everything but marriage" to domestic partners.
 Senate Bill 5688 would amend many state laws and place domestic partnership on an equal footing with civil marriage.
 Despite the attempts to provide equal benefits to domestic partners, the law does not change Washington's restriction against same-sex marriages.

-"Although we view this as an improvement that provides real and concrete protections to same-sex partners, it’s an inadequate substitute for marriage," said Representative Jamie Pedersen, the House sponsor of the bill.
+"Although we view this as an improvement that provides real and concrete protections to same-sex partners, it's an inadequate substitute for marriage," said Representative Jamie Pedersen, the House sponsor of the bill.

 The legislation cleared the Senate on March 10, 2009 and the House on April 15, 2009.
 Governor Gregoire signed it into law on May 18, 2009.